Gold To Fight Back And Regain Safe Haven Status

 Demand for physical gold picks up amid price pullback

 According to Kitco, a recent analysis of the gold market showed that buyers in key Asian nations are making full use of the metal’s lower prices.
 The latest report by Commerzbank said that physical demand in India was already picking up in July and has translated to even higher figures this month, along with an overall increase in buying throughout the continent.

 Data from India’s Ministry of Finance supports this, revealing that gold imports to the country rose to 65.6 tons in July, a 20% increase compared to the same month last year.

 In the report, Commerzbank attributed the pick-up to average consumers as well as bullion dealers.
 The latter are taking the opportunity to replenish their stock amid an unusually low gold price in rupees, said the bank.

 Traders are also noticing heightened interest, with Afshin Nabavi, head of trading at trading house MKS in Switzerland, pointing to an improvement in physical demand.
-Nabavi listed a modest increase in premiums as another sign of healthy demand.bitcoin, india, safe haven, us dollar
+Nabavi listed a modest increase in premiums as another sign of healthy demand.bitcoin, Featured, india, safe haven, us dollar